Blackface: 19th century

 1830s and early 1840s blackface performers performed solo or as duos, with the occasional trio; the traveling troupes that would later characterize blackface minstrelsy arose only with the minstrel show.
 In New York City in 1843, Dan Emmett and his Virginia Minstrels broke blackface minstrelsy loose from its novelty act and entr'acte status and performed the first full-blown minstrel show: an evening's entertainment composed entirely of blackface performance.
 (E. P. Christy did more or less the same, apparently independently, earlier the same year in Buffalo, New York.)
 Their loosely structured show with the musicians sitting in a semicircle, a tambourine player on one end and a bones player on the other, set the precedent for what would soon become the first act of a standard three-act minstrel show.
 By 1852, the skits that had been part of blackface performance for decades expanded to one-act farces, often used as the show's third act.

+In the 1870s the actress Carrie Swain began performing in minstrel shows alongside her husband, the acrobat and blackface performer Sam Swain.
+It is possible that she was the first woman performer to appear in blackface.
+Theatre scholar Shirley Staples stated, "Carrie Swain may have been the first woman to attempt the acrobatic comedy typical of male blackface work."
+She later portrayed the blackface role of Topsy in a musical adaptation of Harriet Beecher Stowe anti-slavery novel Uncle Tom's Cabin by composer Caryl Florio and dramatist H. Wayne Ellis.
+It premiered at the Chestnut Street Opera House in Philadelphia on May 22, 1882.

 The songs of Northern composer Stephen Foster figured prominently in blackface minstrel shows of the period.
-Though written in dialect and certainly politically incorrect by today's standards, his later songs were free of the ridicule and blatantly racist caricatures that typified other songs of the genre.
-Foster's works treated slaves and the South in general with an often cloying sentimentality that appealed to audiences of the day.
+Though written in dialect and politically incorrect by modern standards, his later songs were free of the ridicule and blatantly racist caricatures that typified other songs of the genre.
+Foster's works treated slaves and the South in general with sentimentality that appealed to audiences of the day.